Twin Sisters (2002 film): Critical response

 A thought-provoking film, raises big questions about responsibility for the Holocaust and what ordinary individuals do when faced with extraordinary evil.

-Miramax Films had also acquired the United States distribution rights to Twin Sisters and the film was given a limited US theatrical release in 2005.
+Miramax Films had also acquired the North American distribution rights to Twin Sisters and the film was given a limited US theatrical release in 2005.

 Awards and nominations

 The film was a 76th Academy Awards nominee for Academy Award for Best Foreign Language Film of 2003.

 It also won the Golden Calf for Best Feature Film.